 3) Follow Deception Creek Trail #1059 south for 2.5 miles.

 4) Follow Deception Lakes Trail #1059.2 east for 0.8 miles, to its intersection with the Pacific Crest Trail (PCT).

 West Route To Summit (Off-Trail)From the intersection (~4900' elevation) of the Deception Lakes Trail and PCT:

-1) Head west off-trail, into thick forest.
+1) Head east off-trail, into thick forest.
 After a few minutes, a boulder gully is reached.

 2) Either cross the gully and ascend the steep slope (and then follow it) on the gully's south side, or follow (i.e. bouldering and scrambling) the gully directly.
 Crossing the gully and ascending the steep forested slope is the least technical of the two options, but both options ultimately lead to the same location: a small meadow area at approximately 5200' elevation.

 3) From the small meadow area at 5200' elevation, which is home to a seasonal tarn during half the year (Winter through early Summer), cross the area and head up a narrow gully on the northeast side of the meadow.